kawojue/Solved-Pyhton-Problems/Q5/README.md

 2. Delete user
 3. Plot Account Balances
 4. Exit
-If the user is a regular user The Menu options are
+If the user is a regular user The Menu options are:
 1. Account Balance
 2. Withdraw
 3. Deposit